 The participant will act as an Officer of Watch (OoW) in two situations.
 The duties of the OoW are to keep watch and navigate the vessel.
 He is the representative of the ship’s master while keeping watch on the bridge, and has the total responsibility for safe navigation.
 This responsibility means that he has to follow a proper navigation plan to avoid any collision according to COLREGs.
 He is thereby aware of ship’s speed, turning circles, and ship handling characteristics.
 He also communicates with other vessels when that is necessary.

-More specific will he sail a vessel in different scenario’s.
-To answer the research question for this chapter, will there be two cases.
+More specific will he sail a vessel in different scenarios.
+To answer the research question for this chapter two cases are applicable.
 One in which the participant can communicate using the

 11.1.
 EVALUATION METHOD 91